 AQSC will consider the appointment on the basis of the process having been conducted appropriately and will make a recommendation that the applicant is approved or not approved.
 If the process has been carried out according to the correct procedure, it is very unlikely that AQSC will have a reason not to approve an applicant.

 Network accounts and Minerva (the University's virtual learning environment)

-Following appointment at AQSC, Academic Office will arrange for a network account to be opened for an external examiner.
-Academic Office will forward user name details to the subject contact and it is then the responsibility of the subject contact to arrange enrolment onto relevant Minerva modules.
-Academic Office will forward the user name and log on details to the external examiner.
+Following appointment at AQSC, Academic Governance and Policy will arrange for a network account to be opened for an external examiner.
+We will then forward user name details to the subject contact and it is then the responsibility of the subject contact to arrange enrolment onto relevant Minerva modules.
+Academic Governance and Policy will forward the user name and log on details to the external examiner.